Lightnet/baregunjsui/README.md

  * Simple theme light and dark
  * Added simple loading screen since javascript take a while to load.

-This just single or two file builds.
-Line count +1269.

 # Notes:
  * This most simple build using jquery and jquery ui simple dialog and popup message.
  * jquery smallest file to helpful tool scripts.